owhite/balancing-robot-notes/modeling/README.md

 - (If they were off the smooth decay either be a sluggish drift or a chaotic oscillation.)
 - 𝑄 and  𝑅 weights are balanced to keep torque effort reasonable, and not over-penalize wheel displacement.
 - Mechanical and electrical damping seems ok

+This does **NOT** mean the gains when applied physical robot is going to behave as well.